 Asian markets lower as investors look to Trump speech

-A man looks at an electronic stock board of a securities firm in Tokyo, Monday, Feb.
-27, 2017.
 Asian stock markets were lower Monday as investors looked ahead to U.S. President Donald Trump's speech to Congress this week for details of promised tax cuts and infrastructure spending.
+KEEPING SCORE: Tokyo's Nikkei 225 index fell 0.7 percent to 19,152.27 and the Shanghai Composite Index lost 0.3 percent to 3,244.71.

 Add your comments below